tc39/test262/CONTRIBUTING.md

 This allows a long, free-form comment.
 The comment is almost always a direct quote from ECMAScript.
 It is used to indicate the observable being tested within the file.
-Its use is not encouraged in new tests.
+Its use is not encouraged in new tests except where the content is deemed important for understanding them (and even then, be mindful that it is unlikely to be updated for editorial changes of upstream specification text).

 For example: